Equivalence of Sobolev norms for Kolmogorov operators with scaling-critical drift: Introduction and main result

 \subsubsection{Impact of Theorem~\ref{eqsob}}

 Homogeneous operators like $\La$ or $L_\kappa$ frequently arise as model operators or scaling limits in more complicated problems.
 Hence, their analysis is paramount to advance studies of the more complicated problems they originate from.
 In many applications, one has to deal with functions, e.g., powers greater than one, of these operators, which are, however, difficult to handle.
 The equivalence of Sobolev norm results in \cite{Killipetal2018,Franketal2021,Merz2021,BuiDAncona2023,FrankMerz2023,BuiMerz2023} and Theorem~\ref{eqsob} here are useful to overcome this obstacle as they allow to replace the usually difficult to handle operator functions of $\La$ or $L_\kappa$ with easier to handle operator functions of $(-\Delta)^{\alpha/2}$.

 For instance, the equivalence of Sobolev norms for $L_\kappa$ established in \cite{Killipetal2018} for $\alpha=2$ was paramount for Killip, Miao, Murphy, Visan, Zhang, and Zheng \cite{Killipetal2017,Killipetal2017T} to study global well-posedness and scattering of nonlinear Schr\"odinger equations with the inverse-square potentials $\kappa/|x|^2$.
-In mathematical physics, the equivalence of Sobolev norms for $L_\kappa$ with $\alpha=1$ in \cite{Franketal2021} was crucial, e.g., to study the electron density of large, relativistically described atoms close to the nucleus, and, in particular, to prove Lieb's strong Scott conjecture \cite{Lieb1981,Simon1984} in \cite{Franketal2020P,MerzSiedentop2022}; see also \cite{Franketal2023} for a shorter proof and the recent review \cite{Franketal2023T} for an introduction to the Scott conjectures.
-Therefore, we believe that the results in the present paper will be useful to study nonlinear, dispersive equations involving $\La$ or to advance the spectral theory of many-particle Schr\"odinger operators based on $\La$.